The Threats

 Artificial Light Attraction

 Hawaiʻi’s endangered seabirds fly to and from their breeding colonies only at night.
 Human light pollution can confuse this behavior, particularly in fledglings during their very first journey from their colony to the sea.
-These fledglings become disoriented by bright lights and fly into buildings or become exhausted and land on the ground in a phenomenon known as ‘fall-out’.
-The island of Kauaʻi, for example, experiences some of the highest fall-out in the world and hundreds of newly fledged shearwaters and petrels are grounded every year.
-Once on the ground, these exhausted and confused birds cannot fly again and either die from exposure and starvation or are eaten by feral cats and dogs.
+These fledglings become disoriented by bright lights, circling until they are forced to land from exhaustion in a phenomenon known as ‘fallout’.
+The island of Kauaʻi experiences some of the highest rates of fallout in the world, with hundreds of newly fledged shearwaters and petrels grounded every year.
+Once on the ground, these exhausted and confused birds cannot fly again and either die from exposure and starvation, are run over by cars, or are eaten by feral cats and dogs.
 Since 1979 more than 32,000 seabirds have been collected by the Save Our Shearwaters (SOS) program on Kauaʻi, with 75% of these being Newell’s Shearwaters.

 Collisions with powerlines

 During the breeding season, adult birds fly back and forth from their fishing grounds at sea to their breeding colonies in the mountains.
-Across their paths lie utility lines, which can pose a collision risk to flying birds such as in areas where they are elevated well above the height of surrounding vegetation.
-This is a particular threat in areas where birds funnel out from valleys or gather near breeding colonies, and an unknown number of adult birds die every year from collision with these wires.
+Across their paths lie utility lines, which pose a collision risk to flying birds such as in areas where they are elevated well above the height of surrounding vegetation.
+This is a particular threat in areas where birds funnel out from valleys or gather near breeding colonies.
+Determining the exact number of birds that collide with powerlines each year is difficult due to the remote terrain over which many of the collisions take place, but it is estimated that the yearly number of collisions is in the thousands.
+Powerline collisions of seabirds have been documented across the entire island of Kauaʻi, including powerlines as low as 9m above the ground.
+Nearly all remaining seabird nesting habitat in the Kauaʻi mountains is encircled by powerlines that have documented collisions.
+1

 Predation